-In small real estate makrets the agent or broker does it all.
+In small real estate makets the agent or broker does it all.

 There is no hiring out the photography or videography.
-The real estate signs, marketing for the newspapers, magazines and online insertions is done by the professional.
+The real estate signs, marketing for the newspapers, magazines and online insertions done by the professional.
 Less chance for errors or anything missing that way.
 The lower prices make it a buyer advantage in small Maine rural markets.
 But also chase away the layers of players in every transactions.
 In an urban market property prices are higher and there are lots more people involved in the process.
-More people usually means slower transactions too.
+More people usually means slower more expensive transactions.